openbmc/phosphor-sel-logger/README.md

 D-Bus match for any "PropertiesChanged" event on the `xyz.openbmc_project.Sensor.Threshold` interface.
 The handler then checks for any new threshold events and logs SEL records accordingly.

+## Debugging

+There is a `--debug` flag to enable debug log messages.